Quantum-Chemistry-Group-BNU/XTDDFT/README.md

 1. Davidson diagonalization for X-TDA and XSF-TDA

-2. State interaction for treating spin-orbit couplings
+2. State interaction for treating spin-orbit couplings:

-3. Gradients
+   This is required in many applications such as zero-field splittings for organic and rare-earth systems.

+4. Gradients for excited state geometry optimization

-4. Non-adiabatic couplings
+5. Non-adiabatic couplings for non-adiabatic dynamics

-5. GPU for large systems
+6. GPU for large systems